Torch frontend guide#

 !pip install s2fft &> /dev/null

 This minimal tutorial demonstrates how to use the torch frontend for S2FFT to compute spherical harmonic transforms.
 Though S2FFT is primarily designed for JAX, this torch functionality is fully unit tested (including gradients) and can be used straightforwardly as a learnable layer within existing models.
+As the torch functions wrap the JAX implementations we need to configure JAX to use 64-bit precision floating point types by default to ensure sufficient precision for the transforms - S2FFT will emit a warning if this has not been done.

 [2]: